 - Keep Your Product Inventory Updated

-Updating your inventory is absolutely necessary.
+Updating your inventory is one of the most necessary WooCommerce maintenance tips.
 Imagine walking by a physical store, and you see certain products in the window, but you realize those products are no longer for sale once you enter inside the store.
 It’s the same concept with your online product inventory.
 If it’s not up-to-date, you’re setting customers up for disappointment and frustration.
-Here’s some things to keep in mind:
+Here are some things to keep in mind:

 - Keep your product description accurate